 Note that using fans like this won’t actually make your garage’s temperature lower than the outside air.
 They’re simply generating airflow and providing at least a little relief from the heat.

-7. Choose lighter colours for your garage door and exterior
+7. Choose lighter colors for your garage door and exterior

-You can make the outside of your home conduct less heat from the sun by choosing lighter colours for your roof, exterior walls, and garage door.
+You can make the outside of your home conduct less heat from the sun by choosing lighter colors for your roof, exterior walls, and garage door.

-Speak with one of our knowledgeable staff to learn more about the extensive selection of garage door colours and styles we have available.
+Speak with one of our knowledgeable staff to learn more about the extensive selection of garage door colors and styles we have available.